-BC Medical Services Plan (MSP) general practitioner claims for influenza illness as a proportion of all submitted MSP claims§ remain above historical averages, with further increasing trend in recent weeks in BC overall and in all 5 health regions (Figure 3 and 4).
+BC Medical Services Plan (MSP) general practitioner claims for influenza illness as a proportion of all submitted MSP claims trends around or below the 10-year historical median for this time of the year in BC overall and in 4 of 5 health regions (Figure 3 and 4).
+Of important note, claims for influenza made through telehealth are not incorporated in these figures.